vpelletier/python-smartcard-app-openpgp/README.rst

   it is configured to access
 - electronic noise (including actual noise: coil whine) will leak information about what the CPU is doing
-- they have communication channels dedicated smart-card hardware does not have:
+- they have communication channels dedicated smartcard hardware does not have:
   WiFi, Bluetooth, TTY on serial (possibly via USB), JTAG...

 So if an attacker gets physical access to them, their secrets should be